 Grade III acromioclavicular joint separations involve the tearing of both the acromioclavicular and coracoclavicular ligaments.
 A significant and potentially permanent bump is formed due to the clavicle’s dislocation, resulting in some shoulder deformity.
 The clavicle can also be reduced into place, and then when pressure is taken away, it will move back out of place.
 Pain with arm motion is also severe with Grade III shoulder separations.

 Grade IV, Grade V, and Grade VI separations all include the characteristics of a Grade III injury but with more severe indications.
 Grade IV shoulder separations involve tearing of the coracoclavicular ligament connecting the collarbone, which results in a displaced collarbone.
 This type of injury usually requires surgery to effectively treat.

 In Grade V separations, trapezius and deltoid muscle tissue, both of which surround the bony frame, or girdle, of the shoulder, also may become detached from the shoulder blade and the collarbone.
 This results in a much more significant shoulder separation and necessarily requires surgery to fix.

-Grade VI AC joint separations usually are caused by severe trauma and are usually accompanied by several other injuries.
-Surgery will be required to clear all the damaged tissue and then surgically reattach it in order to reconstruct the anatomical frame of the shoulder.
+Grade VI acromioclavicular joint separations usually are caused by severe trauma and are usually accompanied by several other injuries.
+Surgery will be required to clear all the damaged tissue and then surgically reattach it in order to reconstruct the anatomical shoulder frame.
 This type of injury is extremely rare, resulting from tremendous force to the shoulder girdle, and generally only occurs in situations such as automobile accidents.